sebastiangoetz/slr-toolkit/android-client/README.md

 In order to run the project import the project into android studio and press build and run.

 ## Architecture
+The arcitecture followed in this project follows the promoted arcitectural pattern by google, which is the MVVM (Model-View-Viewmodel) alongside the repository architectural pattern.

 ## Project Structure